Straw Bale Construction: The Ultra-Ecological House

 One warm night in October, 2017, Ed Doody awoke abruptly to see trees, just yards away from his window, burning like paper.
 The blaze was one of a dozen historic fires that year in Northern California; this one had quickly swept north into Doody’s neighborhood in Mendocino’s Redwood Valley.
 A fierce wind whipped the flames directly toward Doody’s house, which was constructed with straw bales.
 Doody and his dog sought refuge in a charred clearing where they were pelted by hail-like embers.
 By the time this fire was out, it had burned 36,523 acres, destroyed nearly 500 homes, and taken eight lives, four on Doody’s ridge.
 But Doody’s straw bale house was left standing.

-By this October, a new, thousand-fold larger conflagration, the largest in California history, had already burned over the summer just a few miles away, and experts promise more to come.
+By the following October, a new, thousand-fold larger conflagration, the largest in California’s history, had already burned over the summer just a few miles away, and experts promised more to come.

-Meanwhile, in Joshua Tree, a giant, cactus-studded park 650 miles south, in the California desert, lies another straw bale house with a magnificent vaulted ceiling.
-Built 16 years ago for the late composer Lou Harrison, the home sits near six earthquake faults that have produced two major earthquakes in the past decade.
-Smaller quakes shake this area about 600 times a year, yet Harrison’s house, and its vaulted ceiling, have held just fine.
+Meanwhile, in Joshua Tree, a giant, cactus-studded National Park some 650 miles south in the California desert, there lies another straw bale house with a magnificent vaulted ceiling.
+Built some 20 years ago for the late composer Lou Harrison, the home sits near six earthquake faults that have produced two major earthquakes in the past decade.
+Smaller quakes shake this area about 600 times a year, yet the Harrison house and its vaulted ceiling have held just fine.

 What’s going on here?
 Here’s a building material that’s not only tough, it’s also plentiful, easily renewable, and nontoxic from start to finish.
-As we will soon see, it can help stop climate change, by gathering a lot of the airborne carbon dioxide that contributes to the greenhouse effect (a process called sequestration).
-Straw bale walls also hold up well against gale-force winds, like those that recently devastated the Carolinas.
+As we will soon see, it can even help slow climate change, by gathering a lot of the airborne carbon dioxide that contributes to the greenhouse effect (a process called sequestration).
+Straw bale walls also hold up well against gale-force winds, like those that devastated the Carolinas in 2018.
 As environmental challenges of this nature accumulate, why aren’t we making greater use of this stuff?
 Shouldn’t straw be housing the world?

 After straw bale workshops, builder David Eisenberg was constantly astounded by the reactions.
 “People would be brought to tears.
 I’d walk away thinking, ‘What is this?
 This is [just] a wall system.’”